techidaily/site-win11-tips/source/_posts/decoding-windows-xpatch-puzzle-error-0x80073712.md

 ## 8\.
 Reset Windows

  Resetting Windows is the last resort you have if none of the above methods work in your favor.
-However, before learning[how to perform a Windows system reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) , try out general fixes such as[SFC, CHKDSK, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) scans on your system.
+However, before learning [how to perform a Windows system reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) , try out general fixes such as [SFC, CHKDSK, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) scans on your system.
 Also,[disable Windows Defender](https://www.makeuseof.com/how-to-turn-off-windows-defender/) and try updating your system before hitting the reset button.

 ## Update Windows Without Hiccups